rapPayne/daam-server/README.md

 ### Enabling security
 Run `node apiServer` without the --skipAuth flag.

+## What you can fetch
+Anything deployed to the [public](./public/) folder can be served as an asset.
+Notice that there's already some images in there.
+Put your html files, css files, and client-side JavaScript files in public.
+When requested with a GET request, they'll be served.
+Put an index.html file in there to get started.

+You can also make API requests to get data served.

 ## Database collections
 See [database.json](database.json) for the final structure.
 Here's a general layout.